One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Time Out Market

-TIP: After this first short visit to Lisbon, we have been back to the city and explored a bit more.
-Here you can find our complete guide to the best places to see and things to do in Lisbon.
-Take a look for additional suggestions!
+TIP: We’ve since returned to Lisbon and explored more of the city.
+For more ideas, see our complete guide to the best places to see and things to do in Lisbon.

 READ ALSO: Best Day Trips from Lisbon

 Planning to visit more places in Portugal?
-Make sure to check our other guides as well – see below!
+Take a look at our other guides below for more ideas and tips.

 More tips for your trip to Portugal: